gradio-app/gradio/CONTRIBUTING.md

 You should now be able to view a local version of the website at `http://localhost:4321`.
 #### 📚 Component Storybook

-If you would like to fix or contribute something to our Storybook, you can get it running locally with:
+If you would like to fix an issue or contribute to our Storybook, you can get it running locally with:

 ```
 pnpm storybook